A specialist is a man who knows more and more about less and less.

 - Configuration management

-Occasionally, members of the Shared Services group may choose to operate as a single team.
-When so doing, they iterate on the same cadence as the ARTs and perform Iteration planning and demo and retro activities, just as the Agile development teams do.
+Occasionally, members of Shared Services may choose to operate as a single team.
+In that case, they would iterate on the same cadence as the ARTs and work like any other Agile team.

 Periodically Embed in Agile Teams